 The United Arab Emirates (UAE) is no exception, yet the nation is somewhat unusual in the sense that it houses a disproportionately large expatriate population.
-It therefore follows that the courts of the UAE see a large number of matters pertaining to foreign family issues.
-Consequently, when dealing with cases such as divorce, the courts are accustomed to hearing a plethora of beliefs, attitudes and expectations.
-Any person residing in a given jurisdiction will be bound by the governing law therein, and as such a thorough understanding of the UAE’s marital and family laws, procedures and consequences is necessary for anyone considering the termination of their marriage through the nation’s courts.
-However the UAE law also allows foreign nationals to divorce under the law of their homeland.
-This article is therefore designed to provide a comprehensive outline of the options available to those considering divorce, and to additionally consider various family rights with which we may be unfamiliar.
+It, therefore, follows that the courts of the UAE see a large number of matters pertaining to foreign family issues.
+Consequently, when dealing with cases such as divorce, the courts are accustomed to hearing a plethora of beliefs, attitudes, and expectations.
+Any person residing in a given jurisdiction will be bound by the governing law therein, and as such a thorough understanding of the UAE’s marital and family laws, procedures and consequences are necessary for anyone considering the termination of their marriage through the nation’s courts.
+However, the UAE law also allows foreign nationals to divorce under the law of their homeland.
+This article is therefore designed to provide a comprehensive outline of the options available to those considering divorce and to additionally consider various family rights with which we may be unfamiliar.

 a) Talaq - Divorce by husband

 In talaq there are four stages including initiation, reconciliation, completion and the aftermath.
 The initiation stage commences immediately on the husband pronouncing the phrase “I divorce you”.
 For the divorce to be official, three months have to elapse (without intercourse between the couple).
 This is known as the reconciliation stage whereby the couple have the opportunity to reconcile and, if they do not, may attend court.
 The completion phase begins thereafter - the wife becomes “non-mahram” to the husband and the pair must observe hijab rules.
 The aftermath is the final stage, which includes the husband caring for and supporting any children born of the union.

 b) Khula- Redemptive divorce or divorce by mutual agreement